 Entering the information is very easy and is simply a matter of copying the numbers from your prescription into the appropriate boxes.

-You may find boxes on our website that you don’t have on your prescription available but simply ignore them and select not required.
+You may find boxes on our website that you don’t have on your prescription available but simply ignore them.

 The basics of an eye prescription are a series of numbers for your right eye (R), and your left eye (L).